-- were members of the LGPS before 1 October 2006 and will not be 60 or more on 31 March 2016 but will attain age 60 between 1 April 2016 and 31 March 2020 [Group 2 members], whether to: - waive on compassionate grounds, any actuarial reduction that would otherwise be applied to benefits accrued before 1 April 2020, and / or - waive, in whole or in part (on any grounds), any actuarial reduction that would otherwise be applied to benefits accrued after 31 March 2020 - 6.
+- waive on compassionate grounds, any actuarial reduction that would otherwise be applied to benefits accrued before 1 April 2020, and / or - waive, in whole or in part (on any grounds), any actuarial reduction that would otherwise be applied to benefits accrued after 31 March 2020 - 6.
 Whether, how much, and in what circumstances to contribute to a shared-cost Additional Voluntary Contribution (SCAVC). arrangement entered into on or after 1 April 2014 and whether, how much, and in what circumstances to continue to contribute to any shared cost Additional Voluntary Contribution (SCAVC) arrangement entered into before 1 April 2014.

-WSP UK Ltd will not enter into a shared cost AVC arrangement other than:
+HPC will not enter into a shared cost AVC arrangement other than:

-- a) in exceptional circumstances in which case the decision to contribute, and the amount of the contribution, will be subject to the approval of the UK Head of Employee Relations, or - b) where the scheme member enters into a SCAVC salary sacrifice arrangement9, or - 7.
-Whether to extend the 12 month time limit within which a scheme member who has a deferred LGPS benefit in England or Wales following the cessation of an employment (or cessation of a concurrent employment) after 31 March 2014 may elect not to have the deferred benefits aggregated with their new LGPS employment (or ongoing concurrent LGPS employment) if the member has not made an election to retain separate benefits within 12 months of commencing the 12 month time limit due to maladministration; b) where WSP agrees that the available evidence indicates the member had made an election withi 12 months of joining the LGPS but the election was not received by the Pension Fund administering authority (e.g. the election form was lost in the post); or c) where the member has pre 1 April 2014 membership and WSP agrees the available evidence indicates that, due to maladministration the member had not been informed of the implications of having benefits aggregated and would, in consequence, suffer a detriment to the pension benefits (for example, where member's whole-time equivalent pensionable pay on commencing with WSP is, in real terms after allowing for inflation, significantly less than the whole-time equivalent pensionable pay upon which the deferred benefits were calculated). d) Where the member did not become a member of the 2014 scheme by virtue of the Local Government Pension Scheme (Transitional Provisions, Savings and Amendment) Regulation 2014 [SI 2014/525] to elect that pre 1 April 2014 deferred benefits should be aggregated with a new employment.
+- a) in exceptional circumstances in which case the decision to contribute, and the amount of the contribution, will be subject to the approval of Full Council, or - b) where the scheme member enters into a SCAVC salary sacrifice arrangement8, or - c) where the scheme member enters into a SCAVC to increase the death in service lump sum, in which case HPC will contribute 25% of the cost. - 7.
+Whether to extend the 12 month time limit within which a scheme member who has a deferred LGPS benefit in England or Wales following the cessation of an employment (or cessation of a concurrent employment) after 31 March 2014 may elect not to have the deferred benefits aggregated with their new LGPS employment (or ongoing concurrent LGPS employment) if the member has not made an election to retain separate benefits within 12 months of commencing membership of the LGPS in the new employment (or within 12 months of ceasing the concurrent membership).

-WSP UK Ltd will only extend the 12 month time limit within which a scheme member who has a deferred LGPS benefit in England or Wales following the cessation of an employment (or cessation of a concurrent employment) after 31 March 2014 may elect not to have the deferred benefits aggregated with their new LGPS employment (or ongoing concurrent LGPS employment):
+HPC will only extend the 12-month time limit within which a scheme member who has a deferred LGPS benefit in England or Wales following the cessation of an employment (or cessation of a concurrent employment) after 31 March 2014 may elect not to have the deferred benefits aggregated with their new LGPS employment (or ongoing concurrent LGPS employment):